 Application forms and specific filing dates for the Clinical component of the Nursing Program are available in the Nursing Department office, MAC 401.
 The completed form should be filed in that office during the Spring or Fall semester in which the student expects to complete the Pre-clinical requirements.
 Students completing the requirements during the Summer or Winter module should file their application in the following Fall or Spring semester.

 Advanced Placement for Licensed Practical Nurses (LPN)

-Licensed practical nurses (LPN) who are accepted into the Clinical component may receive credit for NUR 18 (Fundamentals of Nursing) by earning a score of C or better on the National League for Nursing Accelerated Challenge Exam (ACE), Fundamentals.
-These candidates may receive credit for NUR 17 by achieving a grade of "C" or better on the NUR 17 final examination.
+Licensed practical nurses (LPN) who are accepted into the Clinical component may receive credit for NUR 1800 (Fundamentals of Nursing) by earning a score of Level 2 or better on the ATI Proctored RN Fundamentals Exam.
+These candidates may receive credit for NUR 1700 by achieving a grade of "B" or better on the NUR 1700 final examination.
 Candidates wishing to earn these credits by examinations must meet with the Department Chairperson.